deepbas/DEEPAK-website/content/project/internal-project/informer-timeseries/index.md

 # Informer

-The Informer model variant is designed for multivariate prediction.
-Let's consider 'Open', 'High', 'Low', and 'Close' prices for simplicity.
-The provided code is designed to fetch and preprocess historical stock prices for Apple Inc. for the purpose of multivariate time series forecasting using an LSTM model.
-Initially, the code downloads Apple's stock data, specifically capturing four significant features: Open, High, Low, and Close prices.
-To make the data suitable for deep learning models, it is normalized to fit within a range of 0 to 1.
-The sequential data is then transformed into a format suitable for supervised learning, where the data from the past `look_back` days is used to predict the next day's features.
-Finally, the data is partitioned into training (67%) and test sets, ensuring separate datasets for model training and evaluation.
+We aim to predict stock prices for Apple Inc. using multivariate time series data, focusing on 'Open', 'High', 'Low', and 'Close' prices.
+The process begins by acquiring historical stock data from Yahoo Finance.
+Once acquired, we extract the four essential columns for prediction.
+To ensure optimal LSTM model performance, the data is normalized to fit between 0 and 1.
+We then transform this sequential data into a format suitable for supervised learning, where a sequence of 10 days' data predicts the following day's features.
+This structured data is divided into training and test sets, with 67% dedicated to training and the remaining 33% for testing.
+This pre-processed dataset is now primed for feeding into an LSTM model for forecasting.

 ```python